robenkleene/design-references/iphone-photography.md

 - The ISO range is 25 to 2000

 Focal length is the distance from the sensor to the lends.
 Field of view is the amount the lens "sees" in degrees.

+## Features

+- Tap and hold shutter button to take burst photos